josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 {%- include post_series.html -%}

 There are never enough hobbies for Josef.
 In particular, I enjoy revisiting the hobbies I had and left in my younghood.
 Recently, I dove into the world of Pen And Paper adventures, or tabletop role-playing games, if you say so.
 Most of that is theoretical: reading through interesting game systems and settings (oh my god, they're so many interesting systems out there!).
 I have a little bit of real-world play as well.
 Nevertheless, today I would like to focus on solo play.
 I have only recently noticed that it is a thing to play TTRPG on your own.
 And when I read [Ironsworn][ironsworn] rules, I realized I am indeed interested in trying it out.
-Maybe only if the setting was maybe sci-fi.
+Maybe only if the setting was a bit more interesting, like steam punk, sci-fi or something alike.

-Well, [Starforged][starforged], a Sci-Fi iteration of [Ironsworn][ironsworn] was released last Friday (digitally).
+Well, [Starforged][starforged], a Sci-Fi version of [Ironsworn][ironsworn] was released last Friday (digitally).
 Both games are made by Shawn Tomkin and they are amazing.
-Like really, everything about the games is.
+Really, everything about the games is great.
+Design, execution, art.
+Perfect.
 They are worth every cent (and the original book of Ironsworn is even free to download).

 I don't really want to waste space and time by describing what the game is about.
 There are plenty of sources which are going to do a much better job at that.
 If you don't know the game, I suggest reading at least the information on [the website][starforged] to have a rough idea before proceeding.
 Maybe watch an actual play video or something along those lines, I do not plan to go into explaining how the mechanics of the game work.

 I am eager to explore the game and the stories it could help to create, though.
 I figured I could write down some kind of play report, maybe a journal of the character as they go through the campaign.
 I am not going to attempt to write high-quality prose because that requires a lot of effort and focus.
 But I'll try to make it at least a little bit readable.

+This post contains first two session.
+-
+- Session 0: a preparation for the actual game, which is a game as well
+- Session 1: my first, clumsy session.
+It's in a way a prologue and the interesting stuff starts in the next session.

 <aside>
 Apart from the narrative, I am also going to share the steps in the mechanical sense of the game: the moves and rolls I am making and their results.